ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. Can we use feature space enlarging technique to solve non linear decision boundary problem with SVC?
+Q. Can we use feature space enlarging technique to solve non linear decision boundary problem with SVC?

 <details><summary><b>Answer</b></summary>